singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 **Extending the Thread Class vs. Implementing the  Runnable Interface**

-When creating threads, there are two reasons why implementing  the Runnable interface may be prefer­ able to extending the Thread class:
+When creating threads, there are two reasons why implementing  the Runnable interface may be prefer­able to extending the Thread class:

 - Java does not support multiple inheritance.
 Therefore, extending the Thread class means that the subclass cannot extend any other class.
 A class implementing the Runnable interface will be able to extend another class.
 - A class might only be interested in being runnable, and therefore, inheriting the full overhead of the Thread class would be excessive.

 ### Synchronization and Locks